contiki-os/contiki/core/net/mac/tsch/sixtop/README.md

 MODULES += core/net/mac/tsch/sixtop

-Also enable the sixtop functionalities in your project-conf.h file
+Also enable the sixtop functionalities in your project-conf.h file with

 	#undef TSCH_CONF_WITH_SIXTOP

 	#define TSCH_CONF_WITH_SIXTOP 1

 ## **Additional documentation**